balbayrak/AspCoreAOP/README.md

  });
 ```
 # Test Project
-You can see all usage in AspCoreAOP.Test project
+You can see all usage in *AspCoreAOP.Test.csproj* project.